The human mind is an inventive critter, adept at finding ways to undermine itself. Here is another way to be a citizen of Wimp City.

 3. What would need to change for you to not feel like a burden?

-4. A baby defecates in its nappy every few hours.
-It cries, does no housework, pays no rent, and yet is not considered a burden by its parents.
+4. 4.
+A baby defecates anywhere it likes, whenever it can.
+It’s a poo-ing machine.
+It cries, does no housework, and pays no rent.
+Yet, it is not considered a burden by its parents.
 Does that suggest anything to you?

 And doesn’t that indicate that if that other person considers you to be a burden, that’s the way they have chosen to see you?